 Ten years ago, the largest US stock in terms of market capitalization was Exxon Mobil, with General Electric, Bank of America, and Wells Fargo ranked fourth, eighth and tenth, respectively — today, none of those companies are among the top 10.
+(Although Bank of America promotions are still going strong!)
 Here are the 10 largest American stocks today:

 10. Proctor & Gamble (market cap: $292 billion)

 9. Walmart ($344 billion)

 8. Visa ($393 billion)

 7. Johnson & Johnson ($396 billion)